Skip to main content

 • campaign leaflets

-We encourage schools to gather a group of young helpers who count the number of vehicles either parked illegally, inconsiderably or doing some unsafe manoeuvres before the campaign starts, then at least one morning and one afternoon each week during the campaign to measure the impact of the campaign messages on drivers.
-Use the observation sheets to record your results.
+To create a greater impact, the schools are encouraged to arrange for a group of pupils who, with the help of staff members, count the number of vehicles either parked illegally, inconsiderably or doing some unsafe manoeuvres at the start, middle and end of the campaign to measure the impact of the campaign on drivers.

-If your school is interested in running the Safer Journeys to School campaign you can contact us by email: [email protected]
+If your school is interested in running the Safer Journeys to School campaign email: [email protected]